Skip to content

 SchoolAI's guardrails can help structure safe exploration, but ethical reasoning can also happen through structured discussion and reflection prompts.
 The goal is to make ethical questioning a habit—not a one-time lesson.

-4. Collaborating with AI as a thinking partner
+4. Collaborating With AI as a Thinking Partner

 Students will work alongside AI tools in many fields.
 They need to understand how to: